BehindTimes/UltimaTileEditor/README.md

 This requires .NET 10.0. (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 This is a quick utility for extracting and inserting tiles into various Ultima games, currently Ultima 1-5 PC versions.
-There's also limited support now for the Ultima upgrades from The Exodus Project (https://exodus.voyd.net/)
+There's also limited support now for the Ultima upgrades from The Exodus Project (https://exodus.voyd.net/).
+(For multiple variants of a tile set, you will need to edit those specifically.
+Just load up that specific folder.
+They should all share the same name.)

 * Ultima 1: Tandy, CGA, EGA
 * Ultima 2: CGA, EGA Upgrade